AI as Ego-less Intelligence (ela)

 The GPT-4o incident might seem like mere awkwardness, but research reveals deeper dangers.

-A 2025 MIT study examining whether LLMs could serve as therapists found that models “encourage clients’ delusional thinking, likely due to their sycophancy.”
+A 2025 Stanford study examining whether LLMs could serve as therapists found that models “encourage clients’ delusional thinking, likely due to their sycophancy.”
 Despite safety-enhancing prompts, models frequently failed to challenge false claims and in some cases facilitated suicidal ideation.

 Psychiatrists have documented a phenomenon called “AI-related psychosis.”
 Keith Sakata at UCSF reports seeing an uptick in cases at his hospital.
 One man became convinced he had discovered a world-altering mathematical formula after more than 300 hours with ChatGPT.
 Other cases involved messianic delusions, paranoia, and manic episodes.